MiguelAgueda/Rowbot/README.md

 ### Onboard Computer

 Today, the main computer aboard Rowbot is the Nvidia Jetson Nano.
-This SOC provides two Camera Serial ports, making it easier, and cheaper,
+The Nvidia Jetson Nano provides two Camera Serial ports.
-    to develop a vison-based mapping system.
+This makes it easier, and cheaper, to develop a vison-based mapping system, a future goal of mine.

+Also onboard the Rowbot is an Ardiuno Pro Mini MCU.
+This MCU handles radio communication and motor control.

 ### Sensors